0x000000000000000000001/0x000000000000000000001/README.en.md

 ### 💬 Let's talk!

-If this short manifesto intrigues you, feel free to contact me for a deeper exchange elsewhere, between humans!
+If this short manifesto intrigues you, feel free to contact me for a deeper exchange elsewhere, between **humans**!

 On a technical level, I would be delighted to discuss: runtime agnosticism, Event Sourcing, PLT & compilers, FP, Category Theory, Postgres internals...

-And/or on a general level, let's talk about your concrete projects!
+And/or on a general level, let's talk about your **concrete projects**!

 <img width="800" alt="WhatsApp Image 2026-07-18 at 19 19 43" src="https://github.com/user-attachments/assets/064ccc1b-4a94-4d2e-b520-091f7d70e7c4" />